Pre-College Computational Biology image

 Key Facts

-Empowering bright young minds to unlock the power of computation to solve research problems at the frontier of modern biology.
+Empowering diverse young minds to apply computation to solve research-inspired questions in modern biology.

 Interest Areas: